arup-group/cookiecutter-pypackage/docs/tutorial.md

 !!! note

     We will refer to project names, directories, github accounts, etc. in this tutorial.
-    You will be using different ones for your project, with the possible exception of `arup-group` as the `repository_org`.
+    You will be using different ones for your project, with the possible exception of `arup-group` as the `repository_owner`.
     For reference, here's the [configuration values][configuration-values] we will use that you will have the option to set when creating your project with cruft:

     - `github_username`: "ovearup"
-    - `repository_org`: "arup-group"
+    - `repository_owner`: "arup-group"
     - `project_title`: "Python Boilerplate"
     - `repository_name`: "python-boilerplate"
     - `package_name`: "arup_python_boilerplate" (because `python_boilerplate` is already taken on PyPI)